DAYTON, Ohio (WDTN) — Weekly, police and sheriff’s departments issue silver alerts for adults with dementia who wander.

 The Alzheimer’s Association says most people signed up with the program are found within a couple hours.
 It’s a simple but easy approach to prevent something from happening before it’s too late.

-“It’s just when it’s taken too long for people to start searching, then that’s where the problems start,” states VanVlymen.Grab the FREE WDTN News App for iPhone or Android.
+“It’s just when it’s taken too long for people to start searching, then that’s where the problems start,” states VanVlymen.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.